revankes/Perisomatic-labeling-detection/README.md

 # Perisomatic-labeling-detection
-Fiji script forms ROI, enlarges this ROI and returns table with these ROIs.
+Fiji script forms cell ROI and enlarges this ROI.
-MATLAB script uses these tables, and categorizes them in different types of cells.
+MATLAB script uses these ROIs, and categorizes them in different types of cells.
 Perisomatic labeling is calculated.
-Script is made for images with four channels
+Script is made for images with four channels.

 License: MIT License (see LICENSE file for details).